Our History began in 1985

 The Master Gardener program began in Canada from the Ontario Ministry of Agriculture Food and Rural Affairs (OMAFRA).
 They reviewed ways of using volunteers to provide horticultural information to the public.
 In 1985 London was chosen as one of the pilot programs for Ontario Master Gardeners.
-Volunteers were experienced gardeners recruited by local horticultural societies who wrote an eligibility test and enrolled in independent-study horticultural courses called the Qualified Plantsman from the University of Guelph.
+Volunteers were all experienced gardeners recruited by local horticultural societies who wrote an eligibility test and enrolled in independent-study horticultural courses called the Qualified Plantsman from the University of Guelph.

-In 1985 London Master Gardeners had 21 candidates who provided horticultural information to the public via garden clinics, displays, workshops, television, radio and newspaper articles.
+In 1985 London Master Gardeners had 21 candidates who provided horticultural information to the public via garden clinics, displays, workshops, television, radio, and newspaper articles.
 In 1986 the London Master Gardener program became fully operational with funds allocated from the OMAFRA budget.
 London Master Gardeners were also given some financial assistance at the outset by London Horticultural Society and this support continued for over 10 years.
 Many of our members continue to be very active in the local horticultural groups.

 In 1992 new independent study courses replaced the Qualified Plantsman.
-Theses courses were more current and reflected the changes in the horticultural industry.
+These courses were more current and reflected the changes in the horticultural industry.
 Today Master Gardeners complete their online courses through the Dalhousie University or the University of Guelph.

 In 1996 it was announced that OMAFRA would no longer be able to fund the Master Gardener Program and by February 1998 Master Gardeners of Ontario Inc. (MGOI) was formally incorporated to serve as the umbrella group for our Ontario members.